sagredo-dev/qmailadmin/README.md

 * a fix to the catchall account
 * another fix to autorespond.c to correct the way .qmail files are modified

-The patches applyed can by found in the contrib directory.
+The patches applied can by found in the contrib directory.